suenot/awesome-ccxt/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A categorized community-driven collection of high-quality awesome Unity assets, projects, and resources.
-Free assets and resources are prioritized over paid when possible.

 Suggestions and contributions are always welcome!
 Make sure to read the [contribution guidelines](https://github.com/suenot/awesome-ccxt/blob/master/CONTRIBUTING.md) for more information before submitting a pull request.

 Thanks to all the [contributors](https://github.com/suenot/awesome-ccxt/graphs/contributors), this wouldn't be possible without you!